 The tradition of aviation law that governs air passengers’ rights stretches back to the 1920s.
 There’s even an international treaty in place for countries that don’t have their own air passenger regulations.
-(Which is appropriate, since navigating the lost baggage process can seem like the kind of thing the Geneva Convention prohibits.)
+(Which makes sense since navigating the lost baggage process feels like something the Geneva Convention should prohibit.)
 In the United States, the Department of Transportation has a robust body of regulation that establishes the rights of air passengers before, during, and after the flight.
-Buried in there are these three essential rights that every business traveler needs to know.
+Buried in these regulations are the following three essential rights that every business traveler needs to know.

 You have a lot of options the 24 hours after you find great airfare.

 For a long time, airlines chose to let customers lock in airfare for a day or more without buying it.
 In January 2012, the Department of Transportation made it law.
 All carriers now have to let customers both reserve a ticket price without putting down credit card info, and cancel any purchased airfare without penalty, for 24 hours.
 That means you have more freedom when you find the perfect price for a trip.
 You can buy and cancel if you need to, or lock the price in for however long the airline holds it.